ROAP ASIA – 2021 EDITION

 Please meet the ROAP Asia Co-Chairs, Faculty and Convenors, comprising leading international arbitration counsel based across Asia, Australia and Europe, who also regularly sit as arbitrators and senior quantum experts:

-From left to right and top to bottom, we are fortunate to have Dato' Sunil Abraham, Manish Aggarwal, Sheila Ahuja, Jo Delaney, Vyapak Desai, Trevor Dick, Arthur Dong, Jonathan Humphrey, Sapna Jhangiani QC, Daniel Kalderimis, Tejas Karia, David Kim, Swee Yen Koh, Jonathan Lim, Chié Nakahara, Shaneen Parikh, Michael Peer, Julie Raneda, Kabir Singh, May Tai, Teck Wee Tiong, Angeline Welsh.
+From left to right and top to bottom, we are fortunate to have Dato' Sunil Abraham, Manish Aggarwal, Sheila Ahuja, Jo Delaney, Vyapak Desai, Trevor Dick, Arthur Dong, Jonathan Humphrey, Sapna Jhangiani QC, Daniel Kalderimis, Tejas Karia, David Kim, Swee Yen Koh, Jonathan Lim, Chié Nakahara, Shaneen Parikh, Michael Peer, Julie Raneda, Kabir Singh, Huawei Sun, May Tai, Teck Wee Tiong, Angeline Welsh.
 Their short bios are set out below.

 Vyapak Desai heads the International Dispute Resolution and Investigation Practice at the multi-skilled, research and strategy driven international law firm, Nishith Desai Associates.
 A senior attorney with the firm, Vyapak specializes in bringing in the highest level of analytical and innovative input in cross border, complex contentious matters, corporate/regulatory investigations while also leading the Corporate and Securities practice in the past at the firm.